cs1302uga/cs1302-ce26/README.md

 1. Completed all checkpoints.

+The Git log in your submitted exercise will help us determine if you met these criteria.

 ### Getting Started

 1. **Let's do some pair programming!** Team up with one other person and make sure you only have one